-2Our analysis does not disclose details that can be traced back to any particular insurer or homeowner.
-Furthermore, when combining insurance data with other sensitive datasets - i.e., credit bureau data - we first convert the insured address to a unique property code before performing all merges on a server without personally identifying information.
+1Per agreement with the Colorado DOI and IRB, this paper does not disclose details that can be traced back to any particular insurer or homeowner.
+Furthermore, when combining insurance data with other sensitive datasets - i.e., credit bureau data - we first convert the insured address to a unique property code before performing all merges on a

-We merge these detailed insurance contract data with anonymized data on the property and household characteristics of policyholders.
-In particular, we estimate the replacement cost of the insured structure using detailed physical characteristics and a construction cost estimator.
-We recalibrate these cost estimates according to real-world construction quotes from a subsample of disaster survivors.
-Next, after converting each address to a property code and removing the name and address from the above data, we merge to data from a major credit bureau, which include information on credit score, estimated household income, and mortgage and credit card balances.
+We merge these insurance contract data with the anonymized property and household characteristics of sample policyholders.
+In particular, we estimate the replacement cost of the insured structure by entering its physical characteristics into a construction cost estimator.
+Since similar estimators have been shown to function primarily as cost containment tools (i.e., "opening bids" on the true cost), they tend to understate the reconstruction costs actually quoted to homeowners by builders (Klein, 2023, 2025).
+We, therefore, adjust these estimates such that the average cost per square foot across our estimates aligns with the minimum cost per square foot found in the realworld construction quotes provided by a subsample of disaster survivors.
+Next, after converting each address to a property code and removing the name and address from the above data, we merge to data from a major credit bureau, which include information on credit score, estimated household income, and mortgage balances.
 We also obtain deeds and permitting records, allowing us to track recoveries and understand the real consequences of underinsurance.
 All told, these data provide an unprecedented level of detail to study the drivers of underinsurance.

 Our data confirm the widespread and severe underinsurance reported after the Marshall Fire.
 We estimate that 74% of policyholders were underinsured after the fire, and 36% were severely underinsured with dwelling coverage limits equal to less than three-quarters of their home's replacement cost.
 A sharp increase in rebuilding costs after the fire does not fully explain the extent of underinsurance.
-Moreover, older policies are no more underinsured than newer ones, suggesting that underinsurance is not driven by policyholders failing to update their coverage limits over time.
+Moreover, older policies are no more or less underinsured than newer ones, suggesting that underinsurance is not driven by policyholders failing to update their coverage limits over time.
 Policyholders with high mortgage balances are also no more or less underinsured than those without mortgages, suggesting that leveraged homeowners do not strategically underinsure and mortgage lenders do not prevent underinsurance by monitoring coverage amounts.
-Although higher-income households were less likely to be underinsured than lower-income homeowners, a majority of higher-income households were also underinsured.
+Although higher-income households are less likely to be underinsured than lower-income homeowners, a majority of higher-income households are also underinsured.

 Instead, the most important predictor of a policyholder's underinsurance is their chosen insurance company.
-Not only is there substantial variation in underinsurance across insurers, but the potency of insurer choice in predicting underinsurance is robust to accounting for policyholder characteristics.
+Not only is there substantial variation in underinsurance across insurers, but the potency of insurer choice in predicting underinsurance is robust to accounting for policyholder server without personal identifying information.

+characteristics.
 We do not find meaningful selection into insurers with different average coverage ratios by policyholder income, credit score, or home values.
 At the same time, we find no evidence that insurers ration coverage due to adverse selection (i.e., riskier homeowners selecting higher coverage limits).
-Instead, we find insurers with more local representation and knowledge, as proxied by the number and age of their policies, are less likely to underinsure.
+Instead, we find insurers with deeper roots in the community (i.e., those writing more policies for longer) are less likely to underinsure.
 Hence, reputational capital and soft information may drive a wedge in average coverage ratios across insurance companies.